Land and Habitat

-Land is restored so that it can support similar ecological functions to those that existed before any disturbance.
-This could include re-contouring sites, replacing soil layers, and re-establishing vegetation in a timely manner.
+Land is restored so it can support similar ecological functions to those that existed before any disturbance.
+This could include re-contouring sites, replacing soil layers and re-establishing vegetation in a timely manner.

 All reclamation sites are submitted for regulatory approval and land owner and/or occupant review, and Husky has achieved a 98 percent approval rate on its submissions.
-Over the past 10 years, the Company has certified 3,777 sites and returned more than 18,000 acres of land to its pre-disturbance condition.
+Over the past 10 years, the Company has certified 3,639 sites and returned approximately 7,300 hectares of land to its pre-disturbance condition.